 *Talk to your physician about any symptoms that you are experiencing.

-The test must be taken before 10 a.m.
-Monday to Friday and returned on the same day.
+The test must be taken in the morning, on a Monday to Friday, and returned on the same day.

 Please be aware that some personal products such as lotions and sunscreen contain zinc and therefore may impact the accuracy of your zinc test result.